-I found out about these authentic Lithuanian cookies from two Lithuanian girls, Gierdre and Gerda, who were working at the guest house where I stayed this summer.
-The two young women were part of an exchange program, at Chautauqua Institution.
-I met up with them one evening when I ran down to the kitchen to get a hard cider from the fridge.
+I found out about these authentic Lithuanian cookies from two Lithuanian girls, Gierdre and Gerda.
+They were working at the guest house I stayed in this summer.
+The two young women were part of an exchange program at Chautauqua Institution.
+I met up with them one evening when I ran down to the kitchen to get a hard cider.

 As soon as I found out where they were from, I asked them for recipes from their country.
-They were very intrigued by the blog, and I discovered the next day that one of them had already done a Facebook like on my page.
+They were very intrigued by the blog.
+I discovered the next day that one of them had already done a Facebook like on my page.
 How nice!

 To make these cookies you only need 8 ingredients.
 That's it!
 And, better yet they requires no baking.
 Now we are talking!

 One word of warning though: If at all possible, use European butter.
 The reason for this?
 European butter has a higher fat content than American butter.
 This allows not only for more flavor, but for the mixture to solidify better.